celery/celery/CONTRIBUTING.rst

 For example if reference is missing for the module ``celery.worker.awesome`` and this module is considered part of the public API, use the following steps:

+Use an existing file as a template:
 ::

     $ cd docs/reference/
     $ cp celery.schedules.rst celery.worker.awesome.rst

+Edit the file using your favorite editor:
 ::

     $ vim celery.worker.awesome.rst

         # change every occurance of ``celery.schedules`` to
         # ``celery.worker.awesome``

+Edit the index using your favorite editor:
 ::

     $ vim index.rst

         # Add ``celery.worker.awesome`` to the index.

+Commit your changes:
 ::

     # Add the file to git